fybrik/fybrik/site/docs/tasks/custom-taxonomy.md

 This task describes how to deploy Fybrik with a custom `taxonomy.json` file that is generated with the Taxonomy Compile CLI tool.

 ## Taxonomy Compile CLI tool

 A CLI tool for compiling a base taxonomy and zero or more taxonomy layers is provided in our repo.

+The base taxonomy can be found in
-`base.yaml` can be found in [`config/taxonomy/base`](https://github.com/fybrik/fybrik/blob/master/config/taxonomy/base/base.yaml) and example layers can be found in [`config/taxonomy/example`](https://github.com/fybrik/fybrik/tree/master/config/taxonomy/example).
+`base.yaml` can be found in [`charts/fybrik/files/taxonomy/taxonomy.json`](https://github.com/fybrik/fybrik/blob/master/charts/fybrik/files/taxonomy/taxonomy.json) and example layers can be found in [`samples/taxonomy/example`](https://github.com/fybrik/fybrik/tree/master/samples/taxonomy/example).

 The following command can be used from the root directory of our repo to run the Taxonomy Compile CLI tool.